R4qun3/Eldoria/Eldoria/Draft/Species/Raqunes/Stonewalkers.md

 In gameplay, the Stonewalkers' immense strength and durability shine through.
 They excel in close-quarters combat, utilizing their powerful limbs and natural weaponry to deliver devastating blows to their adversaries.
 Their abilities revolve around manipulating earth and stone, allowing them to create impregnable barriers, unleash seismic shocks, and shape the battlefield to their advantage.
 Stonewalkers are known for their defensive prowess, standing as immovable bulwarks that shield their allies and frustrate their enemies.

 In summary, the Stonewalkers embody the might and resilience of the mountains themselves.
-Their imposing stature, rugged features, and affinity for earth and stone make them a force to be reckoned with in the world of [[Eldoria]].
+Their imposing stature, rugged features, and affinity for earth and stone make them a force to be reckoned with in the world of [[Eldoria (game)]].